-The 3+2 Engineering Dual Degree Program is an attractive alternative to traditional engineering curricula, offering students the opportunity to earn a liberal arts degree from Kansas Wesleyan University and an engineering degree from Washington University in St. Louis.
-Following three or four years of studies at Kansas Wesleyan, students will head to St. Louis to continue their coursework at Washington University.
+The 3+2 Engineering Dual Degree Program is an attractive alternative to traditional engineering curricula, offering students the opportunity to earn a liberal arts degree from Kansas Wesleyan University and an engineering degree from the School of Engineering and Applied Science at Washington University in St. Louis (WUSTL).

 Other advantages include:

 - opportunity to complete degrees in two diverse areas